June 20-24, 2022 | (2nd edition)

 Applications procedure and costs

-Applicants must submit via application form: a brief motivation letter including candidate’s interests and research and a curriculum vitae with photo.
+Applicants must submit the application form, a brief motivation letter including candidate’s interests and research, and a curriculum vitae with photo.

 The fee will cover tuition, teaching materials, lunches in the San Servolo cafeteria and social events.